dscape/rewrite/README.md

 If you are curious about the DELETE - it's simply there to allow you to disable a user the RESTful way.
 If you don't pass the `for` attribute then  GET will be created.

-######  ✔ 1.7.1.2. setInclude
+####  1.7.1.2. setInclude
-Another type of action you might want to add are global actions, actions that work in the scope of all users, e.g. searching all users.
-We call this a set include and express it as follows.
+Another type of action you might ned to add are global actions, e.g. searching all users in full text.

+We call this a set include and express it as follows:

      Request       : PUT /users/search?q=foo
      routes.xml    : <routes>